Super Lawyers

 Litigator Awards

-Accordingly, insurance companies have attempted to write into the insurance policy language an arbitration clause when the insured person needs to bring a claim with its own insurance company because of personal injuries suffered as the result of an uninsured or underinsured motorist.
+Accordingly, insurance companies have attempted to write into the insurance policy language an arbitration clause when the insured person needs to bring a claim with their own insurance company because of personal injuries suffered as the result of an uninsured or underinsured motorist.

 What Is a High-Low in a Car Accident Arbitration?